SPECIAL SITUATIONS ADVISORY

 01 | Regulatory pressure, enforcement or deteriorated government relations.

-Violations flagged inspection by authorities, or inability to to meet tightening regulations and standards can cause disruption, delays, penalties or worse: shutdowns.
+Violations flagged inspection by authorities, or inability to meet tightening regulations and standards can cause disruption, delays, penalties or worse: shutdowns.
 Read more

 02 | Major investment: Asset acquisition and new production capacity